Skip to footer content

 Factory Pattern C# (How It Works For Developers)

 Essentially, the factory pattern deals with object creation by delegating it to a specific class, known as the factory class.
 This enables a system to be more flexible and easier to manage, especially when introducing new types of objects, as the factory class handles the object creation process, reducing the dependency on the concrete classes.
-Let's dive into how the factory method pattern, a creational design pattern in C# can be implemented and used.
+Let's dive into how the Factory Method Pattern, a creational design pattern in C#, can be implemented and used.
 We'll explore the IronPDF PDF Generation Library later.

 Basic Factory Method Pattern Structure

 The core idea behind the factory method pattern is to define a common interface for creating objects while allowing subclasses to change the type of objects they create.
-This pattern involves a few key components: abstract factory pattern, creational design patterns, factory design pattern, existing code, basic factory pattern, abstract factory patterns, real-world examples, concrete product, related or dependent objects, and concrete class.
+This pattern involves a few key components:

 • Product Interface: Specifies the structure of objects created by the factory method.